Updated April 15, 2o21

 That makes a vaccine the biggest step in reaching herd immunity.

 “We have an intense amount of COVID-19 circulating in the United States right now,” says Dr. Snyder.
 “But we’re nowhere near having enough people infected naturally to make this go away.
 We can’t count on natural herd immunity to make COVID-19 go away.”

 Myth: There will not be enough doses of vaccine for everyone to get vaccinated.

 Fact: Having more than one potential vaccine should increase availability.

 Early supplies of the vaccine are not enough for everyone to be vaccinated, but more will become available in the coming months.

-The speed at which Pfizer and Moderna developed their vaccines — plus the knowledge that there are multiple other vaccines now in development — also makes broad availability more likely.
+The speed at which Pfizer, Moderna, and J&J developed their vaccines — plus the knowledge that there are multiple other vaccines now in development — also makes broad availability more likely.

 “They have made these vaccines faster than has ever been done in history,” Dr. Snyder says.
 “That gives us a lot of confidence that we’ll have enough vaccine.”

 However, it will take time for enough vaccines to be produced and distributed.
 Until that time, it’s important to slow the spread of COVID-19 by masking, social distancing, handwashing, and avoiding large crowds.